What if you felt prepared, reassured and supported before making the move to teach English in South Korea?

 You don’t have to do this alone.

-For the next 6 months (yes, this process is a long one and I’ll be there with you every step) we’ll work together to help you figure out your best teaching path, job options, create a competitive application, and prepare you with knowledge, tools and resources for teaching ESL and living in SK.
+We’ll work together to help you figure out your best teaching path, job options, create a competitive application, and prepare you with knowledge, tools and resources for teaching ESL and living in SK.

 The course is self-paced so that you can work through lessons when your schedule allows.